GiGurra/scalego/README.md

 import se.gigurra.scalego.core._

-// Decide what kind of types you want to use as entity and system Ids type StringIds = IdTypes {
+// Decide the types you want to use as entity/system Ids type StringIds = IdTypes {
   type SystemId = String
   type EntityId = String